-In the paleontology of Old Earth, the Silurian is approximately 444 to 416 million years ago; the geologic period of the Paleozoic Era between the end of the Ordovician and the beginning of the Devonian.
-More generally and informally, any gardenworld or hab space that seems similar in the array of plant and animal species might be referred to as "Silurian".
+In the paleontology of Old Earth, approximately 444 to 416 million years ago; the geologic period of the Paleozoic Era between the end of the Ordovician and the beginning of the Devonian.
+More generally and informally, any gardenworld or hab space that seems similar in the array of plant and animal species might be referred to as 'Silurian'.

 There are a number of extant replicas of portions of Silurian landscapes scattered across the Terragen Sphere, filled with lazurogened species of varying degrees of authenticity, but there are no known full planetary models.
-Lazurogens from this period are not as common as those from later times, in part because the Silurian does not sport as many spectacular species and in part because of the relative difficulty of creating authentic replicas.
+Lazurogens from this period are not as common as those from later times, in part because the Silurian does not sport as many spectacular species and in part because of the relative difficulty of creating authentic replicas from the available data.